Bablic/bablic-php/README.md

 $bablic = new BablicSDK(
     array(
         'site_id'=> $site_id,
-        'subdir'=>true // optional, set your website with subdir languages (/fr/, /it/,...)
+        // Optionally uncomment this line to set your website with subdir languages (/fr/, /it/,...)
+        // before doing that add a rewrite rule to your server, or the translated links will return 404 from your server.
+        // 'subdir'=>true
     )
 );